 The school day begins with circle time, a time to share and discuss.
 This helps build confidence and encourages self-expression.
 A wrap-up session at the end of the day brings closure to the day’s events and leaves the children calm and relaxed.

-We provide an optional daily hot midday meal for students.
-The menus are chosen to be tasty and appealing to young children and are approved by the School Doctor to ensure a varied, healthy, and balanced daily nutrient intake.
-A nutritious and healthy meal is a vital part of a child’s day with a direct link to concentration and behaviour.
+We provide optional breakfast and hot midday meal for students.
+The menus are chosen to be nutritious and are approved by the School Doctor to ensure a varied, healthy, and balanced daily nutrient intake.
+A well-balanced meal is a vital part of a child’s day with a direct link to concentration and behaviour.

-For more information, please contact Nada Bu Jawdeh, Head of the Infant Section.
+For more information, please contact Racha El Murr, Head of the Infant Section.